ADGEfficiency/adgefficiency.github.io/_posts/2020-11-16-animated-deep-learning.md

 - **when to use** each layer
 - **how to use** each layer in TensorFlow 2.0

-Together we will look at four important layers that are commonly used for deep learning on images, text and audio:
+Together we will look at four important layers that are commonly used in deep learning:

 - [the fully connected layer](#fully-connected-layer)
 - [the 2D convolutional layer](#2D-convolution-layer)